The new Electric Car Grant (ECG) brings discounts of up to £3,750 on zero-emission cars costing up to £37,000.

 Better late than never – Ford has arrived at the small electric SUV party with the Puma Gen-E. And the good-value e-Puma is now even cheaper, because it's eligible for the full £3,750 grant.
 The Puma's 43kWh battery is good for 233 miles on a full charge – and we've seen around 200 in the real world – and it's just as fun to drive as the petrol-powered Puma.
 What's more, there's no exhaust system to package in the Gen-E, freeing up even more space under the boot floor – Ford, in its giddy excitement, calls the large washable storage compartment a 'GigaBox'.

-Shop used electric Ford cars for sale or read more about the Ford Puma Gen-E
+Shop used electric Ford cars for sale or read our Ford Puma Gen-E review

 10. Citroen e-Berlingo